sharedexperiencesapp/sharedexpences/README.md

 # SharedExperiences - Split Bills Like a Pro! 💰

-*The ultimate expense sharing app that makes splitting bills with friends, family, and travel companions effortless and enjoyable.*
+*The expense sharing app that makes you the bill splitter with your friends, family, and travel companions.*

 ---